Article at a Glance:

 While Mucinex primarily contains the active ingredients guaifenesin and dextromethorphan, most variations of Mucinex contain other medications designed to help with a variety of symptoms.
 These additional medications may also mix with alcohol in unanticipated ways that could be dangerous.

-If you or a loved one struggle with alcohol use, or are mixing alcohol with other substances, you should consider seeking professional help.
-The Recovery Village has a proven record of treating addictions to alcohol.
+If you or a loved one struggle with alcohol use disorder, or are mixing alcohol with other substances, you should consider seeking professional help.
+The Recovery Village has a proven record of treating alcohol abuse and addiction.
 Reach out to a representative today to see how we can help you start on the path to full recovery.